 At the beginning of each academic year, parents will have the opportunity to attend Meet the Teacher event to meet all of the teachers.
 At this Meet the Teacher event, parents will turn in their child's school year designated supplies.
-Parents will obtain information regarding the classroom procedures, communication procedures, school year schedule of events, homeroom activities, grade level standards, grading, assessments, behavior policies, assignments (homework, projects, etc.), uniform standards, attendance and tardies, carpool procedures, academic excursion, background checks, homeroom parents guidelines, and general parent guidelines, and brief reference to this Parent-Student Handbook.
+Parents will obtain information regarding the classroom procedures, communication procedures, school year schedule of events, homeroom activities, grade-level standards, grading, assessments, behavior policies, assignments (homework, projects, etc.), uniform standards, attendance and tardies, carpool procedures, academic excursion, background checks, homeroom parents guidelines, and general parent guidelines, and a brief reference to this Parent-Student Handbook.

-Non-Attendance: If you are not able to attend Meet the Teacher event, during the first week of school, you must schedule a time to meet with the teacher to obtain this essential information, turn in supplies, and learn the school and classroom rules.
+Non-Attendance: If parents are not able to attend the Meet the Teacher event, during the first week of school, the parent is responsible for scheduling a time to meet with the teacher to obtain this essential information, turn in supplies, and learn the school and classroom rules.
 This is an important meeting that provides essential information for the school year.